AnastasiaNovikova/CytiadsUserdoc-english/userdocs/source/content/account/finance.rst

    * MYR — Malaysian ringgit
    * PLN — Polish zloty

-#. _`Payment schedule`.
+#.
+Payment schedule.
 Transfer of money to the external account basically means payment of the publisher's earning to the personal account of the publisher.
 It happens twice per month, :guilabel:`on the 1st and 16th` day of the month, no lunch time or days off.
 We call it the *payment schedule*.
 By agreeing to work with us, the publisher agrees to that schedule too.
 #. _`System Hold` time is the individual setting reflecting the time of delay with transferring the money.
 The system checks the traffic.

 .. _payout-label: